PlenusPyramis/dockerfiles/debian-pxe-provision/README.md

 If you are me, or you are developing with docker-machine, here is a dev loop that does all the following:

- * Copies the `data` directory from local workstation to the server.
-(Creating paths if not existing.)
+ * Copies the config.yaml and default_config files from local workstation to the server.
+(Creating paths if necessary.)
  * Builds the docker image.
  * Runs the container on the server